Many women worry about whether they’ll eventually develop breast cancer.

 Non-modifiable breast cancer risk factors

 Family history: If you have a first-degree relative (parent, sibling, child) who has been diagnosed with breast cancer, your lifetime breast cancer risk could be twice the average; having multiple family members with breast cancer can further increase this risk.
 This could indicate the need to start breast cancer screening before turning 40, with supplemental imaging such as breast MRI or ultrasound in addition to the annual screening mammogram.
-It may also be appropriate to consider risk-reducing drugs that can lower your chances of developing breast cancer.
+It may also be appropriate to consider genetic testing for common hereditary cancers, risk-reducing surgery, or medications that can lower your chances of developing breast cancer.

-Genetic mutations: The three most common inherited genetic mutations associated with high risk for breast cancer are BRCA1, BRCA2 and PALB2.
-Together, they account for about 70% of all known mutations that cause hereditary breast cancer.
-They can increase the risk of developing breast cancer by four to six times.
-In addition to breast cancer, these mutations can increase the risk of other types of cancers.
-Knowledge of these mutations can help family members who are carriers of the gene be more proactive with cancer screening and risk reduction, whereas those who do NOT inherit the mutation might not be at an increased risk despite a known family history of breast cancer.
+In addition to breast cancer, these abnormal genetic variants can increase the risk of other types of cancers.
+Knowledge of these genetic changes can help family members carrying gene mutations be more proactive with cancer screening and risk reduction, whereas those who don’t inherit the mutation might not be at an increased risk – despite a known family history of breast cancer.

 Estrogen exposure over your lifetime: Having your first period at or before the age of 11 increases the risk of breast cancer, as does entering menopause after the age of 55.
-While the increased risk is minimal, we encourage women to consider a comprehensive risk assessment that will aid in developing a personalized screening and risk reduction care plan.
+While the increase in risk is generally modest, we encourage women to consider a comprehensive risk assessment that will aid in developing a personalized screening and risk reduction care plan.

 Modifiable breast cancer risk factors

-Birth control or hormone replacement therapy: Observational evidence suggests that post-menopausal hormone replacement or prolonged use of birth control as potential risk factors for breast cancer.
-The relative increase in cancer risk is small, though, and varies with the type and duration of hormone use.
-In most cases, we do NOT suggest that a woman stop using birth control to reduce breast cancer risk.
+Taking birth control or hormone replacement therapy: Observational evidence suggests that post-menopausal combined estrogen-progesterone hormone replacement or prolonged use of birth control are potential risk factors for breast cancer.
+The relative increase in cancer risk is small, though it varies with the type and duration of hormone use.
+In most cases, we do not suggest that a woman stop using birth control to reduce breast cancer risk.

-Later-in-life babies: Having your first baby over the age of 30 can increase your risk.
-But again, the increased risk is minimal.
+Having babies later in life: Having your first baby over the age of 30 can increase your risk.
+But again, the relative increase in risk is minimal, and we do not encourage women to have children earlier in life to reduce risk of breast cancer.

-Breastfeeding: Breastfeeding has several benefits.
-One of them includes a lower risk of breast cancer compared to women who don’t breastfeed.
-We encourage women to breastfeed for at least six months if you’re able.
+Breastfeeding: Women who breastfeed have a lower risk of breast cancer compared to women who don’t breastfeed.
+We encourage women to breastfeed for at least six months if they’re able.

-Alcohol: Any alcohol consumption increases breast cancer risk.
+Alcohol consumption: Any alcohol consumption increases breast cancer risk.
 It’s best to avoid alcohol.
-For those who consume alcohol, keeping your intake to less than three drinks per week is encouraged.
+For those who consume alcohol, keeping your intake to fewer than three to four drinks per week is encouraged.

 Breast cancer screening

-Mammograms: The national guideline for women with average risk recommends yearly mammograms starting at age 40.
-Women with higher risk or dense breast tissue might need to begin at an earlier age or consider supplemental breast imaging.
+Get a mammogram every year.
+The national guideline for women with average risk recommends yearly screening mammograms starting at age 40.
+Women with higher risk or dense breast tissue seen on mammography might need to begin at an earlier age or consider supplemental breast imaging.

 What to do if you’re at high risk for breast cancer